andreasstan/api-test-automation-assignment/README.md

-# Test Automation for Test Ass
+# Test Automation for Test Assignment

 ## Setup and Running Tests